 OpenDyslexic and Dyslexie are unique fonts designed to increase readability for those who have Dyslexia.
 They are characterised by a heavy base line, alternating tail lengths on letters, large letter openings, and a slight slant.
 These qualities provide each letter with a unique form more easily recognizable than many standard typefaces.

 These typefaces do not work for everyone.
 In fact, if you have a critique or suggestion, both publishers are continually updating and improving their designs based on reader feedback.

-- For instructions on adding a font to your computer, check out the How do I change or add fonts? article on the Knowledgebase.
+- For instructions on adding a font to your computer, check out the MacOS Font Boook article on the Knowledgebase.

-- To add a font to your web browser, go to https://opendyslexic.org/get-it-free/ and download the Browser extension for either Chrome or Safari.
-Restart your browser and you will be prompted to "add an extension."
-This will allow your browser windows (including Blackboard) to be viewed in the OpenDyslexia font.
+- To add a font to your web browser, go to OpenDyslexic: Get It Free and select the Browser extension for example Chrome.
+You will be prompted to "add an extension"; when you are ready to use it, click on the extension icon in your browser, enable the extension, and save your changes.
+This will allow your browser windows to be viewed in the OpenDyslexic font.